 - Which diversity factor(s) could be embedded to strengthen the study?
 Why would you consider or not consider these factors and their intersections?

 - What is your position relative to the context of the research problem or the subjects themselves?
-What biases related to identities, privileges and power imbalances could impact the study?
+What biases related to identity, privileges and power imbalances could impact the study?
 How will they be mitigated?

-- Does the proposed research follow relevant protocols and/or best practices on how, why and by whom research is to be conducted or with relevant or impacted communities and how knowledge is accessed and shared (such as in Indigenous communities)?
+- Does the proposed research follow relevant protocols and/or best practices on how, why and by whom research is to be conducted with relevant or impacted communities and how knowledge is accessed and shared (such as in Indigenous communities)?

 Example 5: Developing and mobilizing local knowledge

-Methodology and data collection
+3. Methodology and data collection